gitorko/gitorko.github.io/content/post/spring-ehcache/index.md

 toc: true
 ---

-Spring Boot integration with EhCache 3
+Spring Boot 3 with EhCache 3

 Github: [https://github.com/gitorko/project98](https://github.com/gitorko/project98)

 ## EhCache

 EhCache is an open-source cache library.
+Ehcache version 3 provides an implementation of a JSR-107 cache manager.
 It supports cache in memory and disk, It supports eviction policies such as LRU, LFU, FIFO.
 Ehcache uses Last Recently Used (LRU) eviction strategy for memory & Last Frequently Used (LFU) as the eviction strategy for disk store.

-Ehcache Caching Tiers - Caching layer can consist of more than one memory area.
-When using more than one memory area, the areas are arranged as hierarchical tiers.
-The lowest tier is called the Authority Tier and the other tiers are called the Near Cache.
-Most frequently used data is stored in the fastest caching tier (top layer)
+**HashMap vs Cache**

+Disadvantage of using hashmap over cache is that hashmap can cause memory overflow without eviction & doesn't support write to disk.

+Ehcache will only evict elements when putting elements and your cache is above threshold.
+Otherwise, accessing those expired elements will result in them being expired (and removed from the Cache).
+There is no thread that collects and removes expired elements from the Cache in the background.

 ### Types of store